OceanOutcomes/ocean-outcomes/news/_posts/2015-06-11-interview-with-djones.md

 If we don’t continue to evolve in our approach, and learn from our work and from the work of others, we will be challenged to maintain our position into the future.
 Fishery improvement work needs to celebrate small wins, and not view any effort to improve a fishery as less than substantial.
 Much of this work is in really difficult regions of the world where the understanding of sustainable resources is low, so patience and manage expectations are key.
 Success in 2-3 years will be the acknowledgement from the environmental community that the engagement model works.
 My best advice is move forward proactively but cautiously.
 We need to be smart and strategic about how we engage new clients, but unafraid to push the envelope and be aggressive if we’ve calculated the risk and returns.

-*Dick Jones is O2’s Executive Director and the Founder and of [Resiliensea Group, Inc.] (http://www.resiliensea.com/home.html), a seafood industry advisory firm.*
+*Dick Jones is O2’s President and CEO and the Founder and of [Resiliensea Group, Inc.] (http://www.resiliensea.com/home.html), a seafood industry advisory firm.*